 Generally speaking, Americans don’t see immigrants as a problem.
 They aren’t perceived as a cause of crime or disease in communities.
 Although divided in other areas involving immigration issues, there still isn’t an overwhelming majority who are drawn to scapegoat this population.
 Still, it is true that there is vociferous debate about whether or not immigrants burden local social services and compete for jobs, about which Americans are divided down the middle.
 As before, it’s only Republicans with a clearly negative view of immigrants.
 Among Democrats and Independents, it’s some combination of positive and neutral, depending on what is being asked about.

 Other than the Ferengi demographic of Republicans (57%), specifically those who trust Fox News (67%), few Americans (31%), Independents (28%) or Democrats (15%), and few whites (36%), Hispanics (24%) or blacks (24%) would agree that “immigrants are invading our country and replacing our cultural and ethnic background.”
-Only 51% of largely non-Ferengi Republicans who don’t trust Fox News go along with those who do trust it, and that is considering most Republicans who distrust Fox News probably have left the party at this point.
+Only 51% of largely non-Ferengi Republicans who don’t trust Fox News go along with those who do trust it, and that is considering so many Republicans who distrust Fox News probably have left the party at this point.
 It’s as much a media divide as anything else, between Fox News viewers and everyone else.
 But the divide probably would also be seen between white evangelicals and all others.

 To be fair, there are also surprising divides emerging within demographics such as a significant minority of Hispanics having voted for Donald Trump (Natalie Jackson, Religion Divides Hispanic Opinion in the U.S., PRRI report).
 These intra-demographic divergent voters might have been larger in the second election.
 And, if so, this might have been partly motivated by his tough-on-immigration stance.
-To put it in historical context, even though the legal framing of immigration is a more recent invention by the politcal right, it must be admitted that public opinion on the topic goes in cycles following the pattern of increasing and decreasing immigration.
+To put it in historical context, even though the legal framing of immigration is a more recent invention by the political right, it must be admitted that public opinion on the topic goes in generational cycles following the pattern of increasing and decreasing immigration.
 With that in mind, one could note that immigration numbers these past couple of decades have been at a historical low point, which is probably why right-wing hysteria of moral panic hasn’t gained purchase in the public mind, beyond a few select demographics.

 It goes on and on.
-Most Americans, including majorities of Americans in every major demographic mentioned but excluding Republicans and Fox News viewers (and possibly excludng white evangelicals), oppose building a border wall between the United States and Mexico (57%), oppose passing a law to prevent refugees from entering the country (62%), support immigrants brought illegally to the U.S. as children (i.e., Dreamers) to gain legal resident status (66%), and support a pathway to citizenship for undocumented immigrants (64%).
+Most Americans, including majorities of Americans in every major demographic mentioned but excluding Republicans and Fox News viewers (and possibly excluding white evangelicals), oppose building a border wall between the United States and Mexico (57%), oppose passing a law to prevent refugees from entering the country (62%), support immigrants brought illegally to the U.S. as children (i.e., Dreamers) to gain legal resident status (66%), and support a pathway to citizenship for undocumented immigrants (64%).
 It’s mostly a non-issue, despite all the noise among a desperate elite attempting to ramp up the lingering support of the shrinking Ferengi fringe.

 On the last issue of a pathway to citizenship, Republicans distrusting Fox News support it and all religious groups also support it, and among opponents of citizenship there are those who would still support permanent residency status (16%).
 Most Americans, even including most Republicans, along with every religious group, oppose an immigration border policy that separates children from their parents and charges parents as criminals (76%).
 This is an issue that is a bit more divided for the Ferengi with many Republicans and white evangelicals siding with the majority, with the only exception being the Fox News faithful.
 The dividing line is not conservatives vs liberals, not right vs left, but those trusting Fox News vs all others.
-Fox News, quickly being replaced by Newsmax, has been the dark beating heart of the most extreme element within the reactionary Ferengi.
+Fox News, possibly being replaced by Newsmax, has been the dark beating heart of the most extreme element within the reactionary Ferengi.

 What is wrong and what is irrelevant?